DerekDenHartigh/Adventure-Time-Memory-Game/memory/readMe.md

     think Mike has this done, just need to make a banner with it ● Do not use a jQuery plugin to assist in the card turning/flipping Fiiiiiiine

+Fun stuff for later:
+    multiplayer (I'm thinking change the cursor color (also html player# or name display)) difficulty - more characters - either make more pages or have additional classes that hide/unhide the extra cards on difficulty selection (also would need to re-style to accomodate a higher card count.)